it's a book club, but better.

 As part of the upcoming Appropriation Edition, we'll be reading Half of a Yellow Sun.
 Join us to discuss appropriation as it relates to war, culture and art using Chimamanda Ngozi Adichie's text as a point of departure.

 Choose to read along with us, and we'll send you a book and weekly reading guide to your door & inbox.
-We start reading Saturday, February 3rd, and will gather over breakfast on Saturday, March 3 to discuss the book and The Appropriation Edition.
+We start reading Saturday, February 3rd, and will gather over brunch on Sunday, March 18th at 11 AM PST to discuss the book and celebrate the release of The Appropriation Edition.
 The food will be delicious; the company will be superlative.
 The event is invitation only (though you can consider this your invitation, if you like), and space is limited, so we recommend that you scroll down and RSVP pretty quick.
+There will also be a virtual participation option, so you can RVSP to that, too.

 Here's what Chimamanda's website has to say about the work that garnered her a PEN Open Book Award and The Orange Prize for Fiction in 2007: